“Recruitment is easy”, or so it may seem to an outsider, but look a little closer and you’ll find why it’s not always a smooth ride:

-That said, I’m not sure I’ve ever met a recruiter that’s been honest enough to admit that if you called them at 9am there is a good chance they’ll have no workable roles at all.
+That said, I’m not sure I’ve ever met a Recruiter that’s been honest enough to admit that if you called them at 9am there is a good chance they’ll have no workable roles at all.
 But it would be hard to share that fact with an unemployed applicant, it’s not likely to breed confidence after all.

 The art of being a great Recruiter is not just calling a list of clients or posting fake jobs to get the phone to ring, but to continuously identify new opportunities and jobs worth taking.
-Nurturing relationships with numerous people is achievable with the right tools, but Recruiters need to help themselves to deliver the goods and breed competence amongst their peers.
+Nurturing relationships with numerous people is achievable with the right tools, but Recruiters need to help themselves to deliver the goods and breed competence among their peers.

 I suspect there are more casualties than heroes in Recruitment, but there are many who do an outstanding job – they’re the IT-savvy, work-smart type of Recruiters that no doubt have a great work ethic.

 Recruiters know that the ‘best candidates’ are not likely to be stood at the train station holding a sign.
 They’re often well paid, employed and ‘happy’ in their current position, so stop bashing and take it as a compliment.

 The chances are that if you’ve had a negative Recruitment experience, you’ve been talking to the wrong one, or more to the point an unorganised and stressed one that simply didn’t have the time to deliver the bad news or deliver on the impossible.
 Consider that for many Recruiters the goalposts aren’t even in sight when they start the game and they turn up to the park on their own.